DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 3) Difficulty adjustment
 4) Bitcoin forks and the new POW algorithms
 5) From CPU mining to ASIC
+5a) Solar power, hydroelecrity, air cooling in Iceland
 6) Secret mining
 7) Mining Ban
 8) ASIC resistance